scottquintana/scottquintana-travel/README.md

 ## Deployment

-Hosted on Vercel, auto-deploys on push to `main`.
-Custom domain `travel.scottquintana.com` — DNS via Netlify CNAME to `cname.vercel-dns.com`.
+Hosted on Vercel.
+Set the environment variables listed above in the Vercel project settings, then push to `main` to deploy.
+Add a custom domain in the Vercel dashboard if needed.